Approach to Sustainability

 The Naito Foundation

-The Naito Foundation was established in 1969 to encourage natural science researchers for preventing and treating human diseases and for contributing to the promotion of science and welfare of human beings by the financial contribution from Eisai Co., Ltd. and its founder, Mr. Toyoji Naito.
+The Naito Foundation was established in 1969 to encourage natural science researchers for preventing and treating human diseases and for contributing to the promotion of science and welfare of humanity through the financial contribution from Eisai Co., Ltd. and its founder, Mr. Toyoji Naito.

 (Cited from the Naito Foundation's official website)